 Back in the day, when my Mom was a Real Estate partner at Ropes & Gray in Boston, she had in her skyscraper-ish office an old, golden-oak rolltop desk.
-Though it was usually buried beneath similarly skyscraper-ish piles of documents, each evidencing some sort of arcane sewer easement or memorandum of preexisting non-conforming use, the desk itself always had a welcoming charm.
+Though it was usually buried beneath similarly skyscraper-ish piles of documents, where each such document evidenced some thrillingly arcane sewer easement or preexisting non-conforming use, the desk itself always had a welcoming charm.
 Looking back, it still seems to me like a stately reminder of a more genteel time, when well-mannered lawyers provided unhurried counsel to longstanding clients, behaving generally like characters in an Edith Wharton novel.

-Fast-forward to one day late in my Mom’s career.
-(No…not the day she told an already mega-famous Jim Carrey, “They tell me you’re a comedian.
+Fast-forward to one day late in my Mom's career.
+(No...not the day when everyone at the firm laughed at her for telling an already mega-famous Jim Carrey, "They tell me you're a comedian.
 Good for you.
-You’re such a polite young man; just stick with it and things will work out for your career.”
-While true, that’s a story for another blog on another day).
-I’m talking about the day she arrived in her office to find an alien device blinking soullessly on her beloved antique desk.
-After regarding this intruder for a few minutes, she called Technical Services to determine its provenance and whether it posed any threat to her well-being.
-She was informed, “Oh…didn’t you see the memo?
-That’s your new computer.
-We’re all going to be using them to keep track of our time from now on.”
+You're such a polite young man; just stick with it and things will work out for your career."
+While totally true, that's another story for another blog on another day).
+No, I'm talking instead about the day she arrived in her office to find an alien device blinking soullessly at her from her beloved antique desk.
+Confused, annoyed, and perhaps a bit afraid, Mom regarded this intruder for a few minutes.
+Then she called Technical Services to determine its provenance and whether it posed anyactual threat to her well-being.
+They quickly told her, "Oh...didn't you see the memo?
+That's your new computer.
+Everyone at the firm is getting one...we're all going to be using them to keep track of our time from now on."

 I will leave aside any ironic comments about timekeeping being the first use law firms made of the greatest time-saving device ever invented.

-Ever polite, Mom listened carefully to the voice from Technical Services as it extolled the virtues of the unwelcome newcomer.
-Then she said, “Well…that’s lovely.
+Ever polite, Mom listened carefully as the voice from Technical Services extolled the virtues of the unwelcome newcomer.
+Then she said, "Well...that's lovely.
 Thank you.
 Now please come and take it away.
-I can’t see my rolltop desk because of it…And it’s blinking at me.”
+I can't see my rolltop desk because of it...And it's blinking at me."

 Nothing against my Mom.
 Got herself from a modest background through Vassar College and Yale Law School on scholarships.
 Clerked at the Supreme Judicial Court in Massachusetts.
 Started at Ropes & Gray at a time when there was precious little support or opportunity for female attorneys.
 Had five kids in six years, leaving the firm for a while in the middle of this run (but helping organize the Peace Corps during her "time off").
 Then returned to work.
 Then had a sixth kid.
 Then shortly thereafter, becoming the firm's second female partner ever.
 All the while doing a great job raising my five siblings, and a marginally okay job raising me.
 So, y'know, hardly a woman afraid of challenge or change.
 Just one who didn't want a 20th-century device on her 19th-century desktop.